Rosulen/Rosulen/README.md

 - 💞️ I am looking to collaborate in dsp
 - 📫 How to contact me camilaojeda97@gmail.com

-The repository ✨ notas_cursos ✨ contains min notes about some courses i have done The repository ✨ (proyectos_python) ✨ contains some projects that I have done in python about digital image processing, ✨ it is a very special repository for me✨
+The repository ✨ notas_cursos ✨ contains min notes about some courses i have done.

+The repository ✨ (proyectos_python) ✨ contains some projects in python about digital image processing, ✨ it is a very special repository for me ✨